textcreationpartnership/A02032/README.md

 ##Content Summary##

 #####Front#####

-The light of the world A sermon preached at Botterwike in Holland, neere Boston, in Lincolnshire.
-By
+1. TO THE RIGHT VVorſhipfull Mr. THOMAS LEVENTHORPE Eſquire, Sonne and heyre to the renowned Knight, Sir IOHN LEVENTHORPE, T. G. wiſheth all happineſſe, and eternall bleſſedneſſe.

 #####Body#####

+1. THE LIGHT OF THE VVORLD.

-1. I. I am the Light of the World.
+    _ I. I am the Light of the World.

-1. II.
+    _ II.
 He that followeth me.

-1. III.
+    _ III.
 Shall not walke in darkneſſe.

-1. IIII.
+    _ IIII.
 But ſhall haue the light of life.

 **Types of content**